tanimislam/covid19_stats/README.rst

 * The API code has been refactored into the ``covid19_stats.engine`` subdirectory, and is divided into three main submodules: ``covid19_stats.engine.core`` provides the higher level API calls for processing the COVID-19 data; ``covid19_stats.engine.gis`` provides the lower-level APIs to write out, read in, and process the raw GIS data provided mainly by the US Census Bureau; and ``covid19_stats.engine.viz`` does the visualization part.

-* The main command line interface (CLI), ``covid19_create_movie_or_summary``, that can do the following: summarizes US metropolitan statistical areas (MSA) and gives their latest COVID-19 statistics; makes movie animations of the COVID-19 cases and deaths, from first case to latest incident date, for a given MSA; and prints out summary plots, and incident data, of COVID-19 cases and deaths for the latest incident day.

-* The second CLI, ``covid19_update_database``, that updates the git submodule, the `NY Times COVID-19 repository`_, with the *latest* data.
-Previously, one updated the database by running,
+* The command line interfaces (CLI) back-ends live in ``covid19_stats.cli``.
+One of the command line interfaces, ``covid19_update_database``, updates the git submodule (the `NY Times COVID-19 repository`_) with the *latest* data.
+Previously, one updated the database by manually running, from the repository's top level directory,

   .. code-block:: console

      git -C covid19_stats/covid-19-data pull origin master

-  from the main repository's directory.

 * The ``testing`` subdirectory contains `Jupyter Notebooks`_ that illuminate bits and pieces of this COVID-19 tracker’s functionality.

-* Some video output of the CLI is located in the ``movies`` subdirectory.

 Here is some output from using this COVID-19 tracker.
+The data lives underneath `https://tanimislam.github.com/covid19movies <https://tanimislam.github.com/covid19movies>`_

 * The summary of COVID-19 statistics for the top 50 MSAs by estimated 2019 population.

-  .. list-table:: COVID-19 STATS FOR 50 METROS AS OF 06 January 2021.
+  .. list-table:: COVID-19 STATS FOR 50 METROS AS OF 29 JANUARY 2021
      :widths: auto

      * - RANK